voxel-public/KallistiOS/doc/DOCGUIDE.md

 #### Linking to Other Pages

 When expanding the documentation, it is good practice to provide links to important functions or macros mentioned.
-If a Topic has any type of relatioship with resources that belong to another Topic, Doxygen functionalities should be used to ensure that the page points to the mentioned resources.
+If a Topic has any type of relationship with resources that belong to another Topic, Doxygen functionalities should be used to ensure that the page points to the mentioned resources.
 This will help readers reach important pages that might be of their interest.